xiangpin/ggstar/README.md

 # ggstar: star layer for ggplot2

-ggstar is designed to create the siogon layer to easily discernible shapes for ggplot2.
+This package is designed to create the regular polygon layer for easily discernible shapes.

 # :writing\_hand: Author